-Research has identified a number of links between older workers' health and their retirement and late career pathways.
-Older workers who are healthier are more likely to stay in the labor force and be employed.
-Researchers have also found that healthier older workers are more likely to reenter the labor force after an exit as well as remain in the labor force by transitioning to a bridge job.
+Kevin E. Cahill, Michael D. Giandrea, and Joseph F. Quinn, "Older Workers and Short-Term Jobs: Patterns and Determinants," Monthly Labor reenter the labor force after an exit as well as remain in the labor force by transitioning to a bridge job.
 Other studies have shown that poor health and worsening health are linked to earlier-than-expected retirement for older workers, and have found that disability status is also linked to the labor force participation of older adults.
-102

 Education has also been found to be related to the retirement decisions and late career pathways of older workers.
-For example, some research has found that older individuals with higher levels of education are more likely to participate in the labor force than are those with lower levels of education, and that older workers are more likely to remain in a full-time career job if they have a college education.103 retirement decisions of a worker's spouse can significantly impact the workers' own decisions.
-104
+For example, some research has found that older individuals with higher levels of education are more likely to participate in the labor force than are those with lower levels of education, and that older workers are more likely to remain in a full-time career job if they have a college education.

 Other factors that have been found to have some impact on older workers' career pathways and retirement decisions include workers' gender and family relationships.
-For example, some research has found that there is more variability in the retirement behaviors of women relative to men, while other research has found that the work and
+For example, some research has found that there is more variability in the retirement behaviors of women relative to men, while other research has found that the work and retirement decisions of a worker's spouse can significantly impact the workers' own decisions.